dsriaditya999/RGBXFusion/README.md

 #### FLIR Aligned

-Download the FLIR Aligned Dataset and put it in this structure:
+Download the FLIR Aligned Dataset from [this project](https://github.com/docf/multispectral-object-detection) and put it in this structure:
 ```
 ├── FLIR_Aligned
 │   ├── images_rgb_train